-Prior to the Thorn Americas acquisition, Rent-A-Center was the second largest competitor in the rent-to-own industry with 680 company-owned stores operating under the "Renters Choice" brand name in 35 states and Puerto Rico.
+Prior to the Rent-A-Center Acquisition, Renters Choice was the second largest competitor in the rent-to-own industry with 680 company-owned stores operating under the "Renters Choice" brand name in 35 states and Puerto Rico.
 In addition, its ColorTyme subsidiary was the largest rent-to-own franchisor in the U.S. with 278 franchised stores in 37 states.
-Rent-A-Center's management team has gained extensive experience in integrating acquisitions and is headed by J. Ernest Talley, the Chairman and Chief Executive Officer of Rent-A-Center, who is generally credited with founding the rent-to-own industry in the early 1960's.
-Since 1993, Rent-A-Center's store count has grown from 27 to 2,126 through acquisitions and new store openings.
+Renters Choice's management team has gained extensive experience in integrating acquisitions and is headed by J. Ernest Talley, the Chairman and Chief Executive Officer of Renters Choice, who is generally credited with founding the rent-to-own industry in the early 1960's.
+Since 1993, Renters Choice's store count grew from 27 to 2,127 through acquisitions and new store openings.